CrashedBboy/Plumbler-PuzzleGame/README.md

 # Plumbler-PuzzleGame
 A puzzle game similar to plumber .

-# Build from C source code
+# Build from C source code developed using C and GTK GUI library.

 on Linux Ubuntu: